Looking after your bones

 • Supplements

-The main source is sunlight, which your body uses to make this vitamin in your skin.
+Sunlight is the main source of vitamin D. Your body uses it to make vitamin D in your skin.

-From April to September, the light from the sun is strong enough that we can make vitamin D on exposed skin such as the face, legs, and arms.
-However, make sure you stay safe in the sun.
+From April to September, sunlight is strong enough for our bodies to make vitamin D on exposed skin such as the face, legs and arms.
+However, it’s still important to stay safe in the sun and wear a high sun protection factor (SPF) suncream.

-The body stores vitamin D for use during the winter months, but it’s recommended that all adults take a vitamin D supplement especially in the winter months.
-Some people may not get enough vitamin D from sunlight because of little or no exposure to the sun.
-If this is the case, your doctor may recommend you take a vitamin D supplement throughout the year.
-The recommended dose of vitamin D is 10 micrograms (400 International Units (IU)) per day.
+Some people may not get enough vitamin D from sunlight because of little or no exposure to the sun, for example if they wear clothing that covers most of their skin or are housebound.
+If this is the case, your GP or treatment team may recommend you take a vitamin D supplement throughout the year.

 You can get some vitamin D from food.
-However, even if you have a healthy and well-balanced diet that provides all the other vitamins and goodness you need, it’s unlikely to provide enough vitamin D. Good sources of vitamin D in food include:
+But even if you have a healthy and well-balanced diet that provides all the other vitamins you need, it’s unlikely to provide enough vitamin D.

 3. Alcohol

 Drinking too much alcohol can affect your bone strength and thickness (density).
-Also regularly drinking alcohol increases the risk of developing breast cancer, although it’s less clear if this affects the outlook (prognosis) for people who have had breast cancer.
-NICE (National Institute for Health and Care Excellence) recommend people who have had breast cancer limit their alcohol intake to below five units per week.
+The National Institute for Health and Care Excellence (NICE) recommends people who have had breast cancer limit their alcohol intake to below 5 units per week.

 You can find out how many units are in your drinks by using an online unit calculator.
 As a general guide: